Ishan-009/realtime-chat-app/README.md

-# Project Setup Guide
+# Real-Time Chat App Setup Guide

-Follow these steps to set up and run the project:

-## Prerequisites

-- Node.js and npm (or yarn) installed on your system
+This project is a real-time chat application built with Next.js, using Clerk for authentication and Convex for real-time data synchronization.
+Currently, the project has implemented basic authentication and data storage.

 ## Setup Steps